3p3r/cdk-web/docs/development.md

 npm run dev:framework
 ```

-this fires up `webpack-dev-server` and any changes to `index.generated.js` or `cdk-web-cli.js` or any other bundled file
+this fires up `webpack-dev-server` and any changes to `index.generated.js` or any other bundled files
 causes an automatic recompile and you can open up `dist/index.html` in a browser and just refresh after recompile.

 ## debugging the playground app